nicholasbulka/ArduinoCode/README.md

-# quadOSC-arduino
+# iPhoneToXBeeArduino
-Code for the arduino to pair with QuadOSC cinder app
+Code for the arduino to pair with QuadOSC cinder app.

+Youtube video showing a working proof-of-concept: